-Last year I successfully followed the slimming world plan and lost some weight in time for a family party and since then I have (shamefully), but some of the weight back on, so I am thinking of joining again.
-For me the plan is easy to follow, you can eat loads and enjoy a real variety of food and if you want to have treats you can use up to 15 syns to do so, yet I always found it hard to spend my syns wisely.
+Last year I successfully followed the slimming world plan and lost some weight in time for a family party and since then I have had baby number three and obviously put the weight back on, so I am thinking of joining again.
+For me the plan is easy to follow, you can eat loads and enjoy a real variety of food and if you want to have treats you can use up to 15 syns to do so.

 So in preparation for a kick start in time for summer and the unavailing of more skin than I would currently be comfortable with, I though I would research some low calorie snacks and start converting them to syns so that I can be prepared for when the cravings hit this time round.

 Here are a few of my favourites – please note all syn values are rough calculations and have not been authorised or checked by slimming world.

 For me the biggest craving I get is for chocolate and I have found that the Light Bites chocolate cookie caramel bars are both delicious and more filling than a usual chocolate bar due to the additional protein in them.
 They contain 99 Calories which using the 20 calories to 1 syn rule mean they are roughly 5 syns.

 Another way to get your chocolate fix and one which tends to last a little longer than a bar is to use a chocolate milkshake.
 The new no added sugar one from Yazoo are really chocolatey and contain 96 calories per 200ml which equates to roughly 5 syns.
 The come with straws which makes them ideal for taking out and about with you so you don’t get caught out by a craving and come off plan.